julio-cfa/julio-cfa.github.io/blog/programming-and-tooling/an-introduction-to-c-pointers.md

 ## Introduction

-<p>What is a pointer?
+<p align="justify">What is a pointer?
 It is a question that lived rent-free in my head for a long time.
 It was simply too hard for me to understand what the hell a pointer was.
 Not only that, most people I talked to - programmers and security folks alike - tried to avoid this question and told me that pointers were incomprehensible.
 After reading <a href="https://beej.us/guide/bgc/">Beej's Guide To C Programming</a> (please read it), I realized that this couldn't be further from the truth.</p>
-<p>Okay, so...
+<p align="justify">Okay, so...
 What the hell is a pointer?
 Well, a pointer is a reference to an address in memory.
 Yeah, I know, it's still complicated.
 Let's break it down a little further.</p>

 ## Using Pointers